Lurler/NeatECS/README.md

 ```

 ### Query
-You can qury components from the world by using All, Any and None clauses.
+You can query components from the world by using `All`, `Any` and `None` clauses.
 These clauses can be combined and chained in any way.
-The only exception is you cannot start your query with "None" clause.
+The only exception is you cannot start your query with the `None` clause.

-Here's an example query that will return components that contain both A and B, contain at least one C or D but don't contain Z.
+Here's an example query that will return entities that contain both A and B, contain at least one C or D but don't contain Z. You can include several types in the same clause.
 ```cs
 var result =
 	world.Query()